gopinathsjsu/team-project-bruteforce/README.md

 - Free and Open Source
 All of the technologies used in MERN are open-source.
 This feature enables a developer to obtain answers to issues that may arise during development from the accessible open sources.

-## Hosting to Amazon EC2  with Load Balancer
+## Hosting on Amazon EC2 with Load Balancer
 - Easy web scale computing : application can automatically scale itself up and down depending on its needs based on the web API's written
 - RELIABLE: Amazon EC2 offers a highly reliable environment where replacement instances can be rapidly and predictably commissioned.
 - INEXPENSIVE Amazon EC2 passes on to you the financial benefits of Amazon’s scale.
 You pay a very low rate for the compute capacity you actually consume.